almonzer-fadl/VantLaunch/README.md

 ## Status

-TeraMotors is live and usable.
-Gari is in development and presented as a coming-soon product.
+TeraMotors is live and usable, Gari is in development and presented as a coming-soon product.